michauMiau/esphome-yaml/README.md

 My yaml configs for esphome (def not vibecoded)

 ### [TODO](to%20do.md)
-# The AlarmClock/Nighttime device for controling your smarthome
+# The Menu Night-time device for controling your smarthome

 I have no idea what to call this (maybe prehistoric dashboard?)